 Common plants which are poisonous to dogs include ivy, gladioli, daffodils, tulips, rhododendron, chrysanthemum and begonia.
 The Dog’s Trust also have a helpful fact sheet which lists plants which are toxic to dogs.

 Your garden will also be more dog friendly if your plants are not too fragile and therefore easily damaged by your dog.
-Large, established perennials and strong plants such as catmint, astibes and hardy geranium.
+Consider large, established perennials and strong plants such as catmint, astibes and hardy geranium.
 Plant robust shrubs such as viburnum or lavender at the front of a border.
-Failing that, low growing box hedge or raise beds can also help to protect plants and therefore reduce stress for you and your dog.
+Failing that, low growing box hedge or raised beds can also help to protect plants and therefore reduce stress for you and your dog.

 It’s wonderful to have open areas such as a lawn where you can play fetch, or where your dog can enjoy running and rolling.
 Other ways to make your garden more stimulating and enjoyable for your dog are to create different routes through the garden and to add in different surface textures such as bark or grass.
 Avoid small stones and gravel if you can as these can get into your dogs paws and make them sore.

-Rosie, our lovely Newfie had a favourite spot in the garden and it was the coolest space, tucked into a little corner of the wall.
-We planted wisteria over this area so it was always a lovely cool space for her.
-If you don’t have any naturally shady spaces, consider planting a shrub or putting up a screen or trellis to create a sheltered and shady space for hot days.
+Rosie, our lovely, very furry Newfie had a favourite spot in the garden which she loved possibly because it was the coolest space, tucked into a little corner beside the wall.
+We trained wisteria over this area so it was always a lovely shady spot for her at any time of day.
+If you don’t have any naturally shaded areas in your garden, consider planting a shrub or putting up a screen or trellis to create shade for hot days.

-Avoid using chemical pesticides or fertlizers, or additives to water features as these can harm your dog.
-Crushed eggshells can help to keep slugs and snails away from plants and encouraging birds with bird feeders means that they can help to control garden pestsn.
-Creating hedgehog friendly routes in and out of your garden and putting a pile of leaves or grass where they can shelter nearby will encourage these lovely creatures which eat slugs and snails — keeping pests under control and helping you to keep your dog safe from lungworm, which dogs can contract if they eat these pests.
+Avoid using chemical pesticides or fertlisers, or additives to water features as these can harm your dog.
+Crushed eggshells can help to keep slugs and snails away from plants and encouraging birds with bird feeders means that they can help to control garden pests.
+Creating hedgehog friendly routes in and out of your garden and putting a pile of leaves or grass where they can shelter near to the entry points will encourage these lovely creatures which eat slugs and snails — keeping pests under control and helping you to keep your dog safe from lungworm, which dogs can contract if they eat slugs and snails.